Cryptocurrency GuideE-commerce

-Bitcoin scams, before the talk about these scams we know that Bitcoin currency has a blockchain, and this blockchain is for making the currency secure in digital world.
+Bitcoin scams, before we talk about these scams we know that Bitcoin currency has a blockchain, and this blockchain is for making the currency secure in the digital world.
 But digital wallets are still open for hacking.
-Also there are many people are still open to scamming.
+Also, there are many people who are still open to scamming.
 There are many scams but here we are talking about the five worst scams towards bitcoin.

 Bitcoin Scams, the top five worst scams